Mascaro101/asgi-tests/README.md

-## Web API for managing basic room functionality for Multiplayer Games hosted on the BETA ASGI PythonAnywehre servers
+## Web API for managing basic room functionality for Multiplayer Games hosted on the BETA ASGI PythonAnywhere servers

 For use in the final proyect for 1º de CEB from the students Sergio Romano, Alvaro Caravaca y Miguel Mascaró.